atomicdata-dev/atomic-server/server/README.md

 _Status: Alpha.
 Not ready for production time.
 Prone to changes and corrupt databases when upgrading.
 [Changelog](https://github.com/joepio/atomic/blob/master/CHANGELOG.md)_

-The easiest way to share Atomic Data on the web.
+The easiest way to share [Atomic Data](https://docs.atomicdata.dev/) on the web.
-It's a database and a server for storing and sharing typed linked data.
+`atomic-server` is a web-first database for storing and sharing typed linked data.
 Demo on [atomicdata.dev](https://atomicdata.dev)

 - No runtime dependencies, fast, runs on all platforms